-Starting in 1998, there has been a collaborative effort among a number of groups conducting photographic identification of gray whales in the Pacific Northwest (Calambokidis et al. 2000b, In press).
-This reports summarizes the field effort conducted by Cascadia Research in 2001 for gray whales and the results of comparison of the photographic identifications from this effort as well as that from field work conducted in 2001 by the National Marine Mammal Laboratory (NMML), West Coast Whale Research Foundation, Humboldt State University, Coastal Ecosystems Research Foundation, and the operator of the Juan de Fuca Express (a coastal ferry service).
+Since 1998, there has been a collaborative effort among a number of research groups conducting photographic identification of gray whales in the Pacific Northwest (Calambokidis et al. 2000, 2002a, 2002b).
+This reports summarizes field effort conducted by Cascadia Research in 2002 for gray whales and the results of the photographic comparison from this effort as well as that from field work conducted by the National Marine Mammal Laboratory (NMML), University of Victoria, West Coast Whale Research Foundation, the Marine Mammal Education and Research Program (MMERP) at Humboldt State University, Coastal Ecosystems Research Foundation, and the operator of the Juan de Fuca Express (a coastal ferry service).
 The field effort reported and these comparisons were conducted under contract to NMML.

 Download Supplemental Materials